TYPO3-Documentation/render-guides/Documentation/Developer/InterlinkInventories.rst

 Available default inventories
 -----------------------------

-These inventories can be used in any rendered documentation:
+These inventories can be used by default in any rendered documentation:

 *   Title: :doc:`changelog:Index`